Fair Clustering with Minimum Representation Constraints: Scaling MiniReL: Two-Stage Decomposition

-\proof{Proof} Recall $\mb{z}^{LP}$ is the optimal fractional assignment of the \ssabbrvx~problem (found by solving the LP relaxation or as the output of the \fsabbrvx~problem).
-We now construct an integer solution $\bar{\mb{z}}$ via solving the Flow-\ssabbrvx~problem.
-Note that since all capacities and demands in the Flow-\ssabbrvx~problem are integer, the optimal solution to the FMRA-problem is an integer flow.
-We can interpret this flow as a binary assignment of data points to clusters by setting $\bar{z}_{ik} = 1$ if there is a unit of flow between vertex $v_i \in V_{\cal X}$ and any vertex $v \in V_{Hk}$, and 0 otherwise.
-By construction of the Flow-\ssabbrvx~problem and the integrality of the optimal flow, we know every data point will be assigned to exactly one cluster.
+\proof{Proof} Recall that $\mb{z}^{LP}$ is the optimal fractional assignment of the \ssabbrvx~problem (found by solving the LP relaxation or as the output of the \fsabbrvx~problem).
+Note that since all capacities and demands in the Flow-\ssabbrvx~problem are integer, the optimal solution is an integer flow.
+We interpret this flow as a binary assignment of data points to clusters by setting $\bar{z}_{ik} = 1$ if there is a unit of flow between node $v_i \in V_{\cal X}$ and any node $v \in V_{Tk}$, and 0 otherwise.
+By construction every data point will be assigned to exactly one cluster.
 Since the LP solution is feasible for the network flow problem, we know that the cost of the solution $\bar{\textbf{z}}$ is lower or equal to the cost of the LP solution.